hubmapconsortium/ingest-validation-tools/docs/geomx/current/index.md

 Excel and TSV templates for this schema will be available when the draft next-generation schema, to be used in all future submissions, is finalized (no later than Sept.
 30).

+See the following link for the set of fields that are required in the OME TIFF file XML header. https://docs.google.com/spreadsheets/d/1YnmdTAA0Z9MKN3OjR3Sca8pz-LNQll91wdQoRPSP6Q4/edit#gid=0

 ## Metadata schema